wpquads/quick-adsense-reloaded/readme.txt

 * [View Full Development Roadmap](https://github.com/wpquads/quick-adsense-reloaded/projects/1)

 **Pro version** supports additional [advanced features](https://wpquads.com/#see-features):

+**[JOIN CHAT GROUP COMMUNITY](https://t.me/wpquads/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.

 = Documentation =
 Documentation & Tutorials are available on [Documentation Center](https://wpquads.com/documentation/).